New DLA chaplain looks to encourage spirituality, wellness

-Army Col. Thomas Brooks is the new chaplain for the Defense Logistics Agency.
-In this role, he serves as the ecclesiastical support program manager and religious support provider for the agency.
+Newly arrived Chaplain (Col.) Thomas Brooks took the reins this summer as the Defense Logistics Agency’s ecclesiastical support program manager and religious support provider.

+Spiritual observances and religious holidays such as Passover and Easter call for specific items, from Seder kits and kosher meals to palms and ashes, but items like halal meals are needed all year long, Brooks said.
+He’s working with representatives of DLA Troop Support’s clothing and textiles supply chain and learning more about what goes into procuring and shipping about 500 items.

+“Sometimes DLA Troop Support has gone through extraordinary lengths to be able to get supplies in the right hands at the right times,” he said.

 |Date Taken: